 Gulberg has always been the foodie hub of trendy and uptown cafes and restaurants.
 Some of the residential properties in the back alleys of Gulberg have turned into trendy restaurants, offering low-key yet savoury adventures for food lovers.
 Winter is a great time of the year to visit Lahore as the northern areas are too cold to travel.
-The start of winters is also the wedding season in the country with plenty of overseas Pakistanis travelling back home to spend time with their families.
+The start of winter is also the wedding season in the country with plenty of overseas Pakistanis travelling back home to spend time with their families.
 If you are planning to visit Lahore this year, here is my shortlist of must-visit places for gastronomical adventures.

-A low-key, difficult to find, exclusive fine dining experience in the heart of Gulberg, Lahore.
-The establishment is run by a Michelin star chef who has worked in both New York and Paris.
+A low-key, difficult-to-find, exclusive fine dining experience in the heart of Gulberg, Lahore.
+The establishment is run by a Michelin-star chef who has worked in both New York and Paris.
 The dishes are both authentic in taste and visually tantalizing.
 To add to the aura of exclusivity, you need to make an advanced booking for the dining experience.
 The menu is limited to two to three options for a four-course meal.

 To add to the food adventure, the menu is not set and changes every week.
 Amu is known for its sumptuous brunch in Lahore.
 Amu is open only on the weekends.
 It is a perfect spot for a romantic date.
 It is housed in a refurbished grand house that keeps the integrity of the original structure intact.
 Avant-garde experience is available at 59 USD per head.

 Lahore Sweet Tooth, famous for its vibrant truck art décor and decadent desserts has branches both inside and outside Lahore in idyllic places.
-The branch you want to visit though is the Heera Mandi branch which boats a quirky desi fusion menu and some Sweet Tooth signature dishes as well.
-Enjoy an evening going late into the night with delicious food, a view of glorious old Mughal architecture and a tinge of mischief surrounding the once-famous street of the Mughal courtesans, Heera Mandi literally translates to Red Light District.
+The branch you want to visit though is the Heera Mandi branch which boasts a quirky desi fusion menu and some Sweet Tooth signature dishes as well.
+Enjoy an evening going late into the night with delicious food, a view of glorious old Mughal architecture, and a tinge of mischief surrounding the once-famous street of the Mughal courtesans, Heera Mandi literally translates to Red Light District.
 S

 Sweet Tooth Heera Mandi is open throughout the week except Mondays from 5 pm to 2 am.
 The rest of the branches in Gulberg (12 pm to 1 am) and DHA phase 6 (12:30 pm to 1 am) are open every day.
-Don’t forget to invest in their famous chocolate sizzler, deep-dish pizzas, ice-creams, monster shakes and experimental food like chocolate gold gappy (pain purri) when you are there!
+Don’t forget to invest in their famous chocolate sizzler, deep-dish pizzas, ice creams, monster shakes, and experimental food like chocolate gold gappy (pain purri) when you are there!
 A drink and a main dish maybe around 8 to 11 USD

 Located in DHA phase 4, Sarrak Kinaray literally translated to ‘on the roadside’ is a haven for desi street food lovers done up on a rooftop in a Dhaba style with simple wood benches and basic tables.
-Due to its location and reputation for being easy on the pocket, it is frequented by nearby high school students and university friend groups as a spot for hanging out till late into the night especially in the foggy winters of Lahore.
+Due to its location and reputation for being easy on the pocket, it is frequented by nearby high school students and university friend groups as a spot for hanging out till late into the night, especially in the foggy winters of Lahore.

 It also has a wide drinks menu ranging from desi chai to coffees, lattes and other soft drinks.
-Karak Khel is easy on the pocket and heavy on the ambience with great food and a thriving social scene.
+Karak Khel is easy on the pocket and heavy on the ambiance with great food and a thriving social scene.
 It is also a great place for breakfast/ brunch in Lahore at around 7 USD.

 Loft 29 (4 pm to 1 am)